 Let’s face it.
-For most of us, the new amazing iMac or MacBook is a 2k$ Google & Facebook machine.
+The new amazing iMac or MacBook is a 2k$ Google & Facebook machine for most of us.

 Most of these arguments are partly based or fueled by data.
-For the sake of an informed opinion I gathered and visualized some public press-release data from Gartner (below), indicating that while the worldwide mobile shipments skyrocket the last few years, the PC market is shrinking gradually.
+For the sake of an informed opinion, I gathered and visualized some public press-release data from Gartner (below), indicating that while the worldwide mobile shipments skyrocket in the last few years, the PC market is shrinking gradually.

-Note that the red and orange curves just show the trend — the actual data for the final quarters haven’t been released yet – but there is no reason that indicates we should expect otherwise.
+Note that the red and orange curves show the trend — the actual data for the final quarters haven’t been released yet – but no reason indicates we should expect otherwise.

 First of all, mobile processors aren’t fast enough — mainly because performance doesn’t really matter compared to computers.
 Smartphone devices are designed for web browsing or posting your vacation pictures on Facebook.
-It’s not just my opinion, this is considered as fact by many computing analysts.
+It’s not just my opinion.
+This is considered a fact by many computing analysts.

 Battery life restricts processor potential.
 Most smartphones need daily charging -if you’re lucky — just for everyday use.
-Intensive tasks such as GPS/Maps navigation, taking a lot of pictures or multitasking, will inevitably deplete your battery life merely in a few hours.
+Intensive tasks such as GPS/Maps navigation, taking many pictures or multitasking, will inevitably deplete your battery life merely in a few hours.

-While a smartphone’s life cycle typically is considered to be 18 months, with many of us switching to the newest iPhone each year, this doesn’t happen with PC or MAC computers.
+While a smartphone’s life cycle typically is considered 18 months, with many of us switching to the newest iPhone each year, this doesn’t happen with PC or MAC computers.

 The true problem lays with the definition of personal computing

-I think the answer lays in the fact that smartphones address everyone’s need for connectivity — especially in the developing world.
-This is fundamentally different from the big and powerful computers with large screens and input devices, that target the efficient completion of tasks that require tons of processing power, memory and disk space.
+I think the answer lies in the fact that smartphones address everyone’s need for connectivity — especially in the developing world.
+This is fundamentally different from the big and powerful computers with large screens and input devices that target the efficient completion of tasks that require tons of processing power, memory, and disk space.

-People in the developing world need to connect and they need to connect fast and inexpensive -especially in Southeast Asia- driving the smartphone boom, whereas the number of the tech savvies that need to compile code in their Unix machines and other professional power users remains the same (and thus the demand for such computer systems).
+People in the developing world need to connect, and they need to connect fast and inexpensive -especially in Southeast Asia- driving the smartphone boom.
+In contrast, the number of tech-savvies that need to compile code in their Unix machines and other professional power users remains the same (and thus the demand for such computer systems).

-When it comes to PC shipments, the supply remains almost the same, which means the demand remains more or less in the same levels as well.
-Furthermore, this happens on the aftermath of a global financial crisis and the eve, of what seems to be a destabilization of the Chinese economy.
+When it comes to PC shipments, the supply remains almost the same, which means the demand remains more or less at the same levels as well.
+Furthermore, this happens in the aftermath of a global financial crisis and the eve of what seems to be a destabilization of the Chinese economy.

 If you are into investing, this is the right moment to put your money in computer companies.

-The more widespread the smartphone adoption, the more pressuring the demand for new innovative apps on the App Store and Google play store will be.
+The more widespread the smartphone adoption, the more pressure the demand for new innovative apps on the App Store and Google play store will be.

 Mobile apps that address the needs of people with cultural diversity and more fundamental needs than us, white EU & US citizens.
-Smartphone connectivity actively drives innovation and increases living condition throughout the world each day.
+Smartphone connectivity actively drives innovation and increases living conditions worldwide each day.

 Which means MACs and PCs

-Truth is that your smartphone is not really a computer, cannot compile code in its present form and is by any means inadequate for this kind of work.
+The truth is that your smartphone is not really a computer, cannot compile code in its present form, and is by any means inadequate for this kind of work.

-Small developer studios will sprout eventually in Southeast Asia and wether they will develop for WeChat’s giant marketplace or the App Store, there will be a need for real computers & computer programmers.
+Small developer studios will eventually sprout in Southeast Asia.
+Whether they will develop for WeChat’s giant marketplace or the App Store, there will be a need for real computers & computer programmers.